John Charman: Court of Appeal

 The Court has also called for a far-reaching review and reform of the law in this area in England and Wales.

 Helen Ward of Manches, who has represented Mrs Charman throughout these proceedings, said, "This is a significant judgment and brings welcome clarity to a number of important aspects of the law relating to the distribution of assets on divorce."

 "The Solicitors profession will positively embrace the Court's suggestion for a broad review and reform in this area to create modern law reflecting today's modern society."

 Statement from Beverley Charman in response to Court of Appeal judgment

 "I acknowledge that the sum awarded to me is huge by any standards but the Court of Appeal has decided that it fairly reflects the contributions made by John and me during our twenty eight-year marriage.

-The breakdown of our marriage has been a painful experience for all concerned.
-Our divorce proceedings started nearly three years ago.
-It has been a difficult time, not just for me but for our family.
-I have been particularly concerned for our sons who have had to bear the discussion in public of our lives, our marriage and our divorce.
+The marriage ended, and divorce proceedings began nearly three years ago.
+The process affected the family, including the sons, whose personal lives and the marriage have been discussed publicly.

 I am relieved that the appeal is over and I hope that John and I can now concentrate on building our new lives."